pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 ## Getting attention ☝️
 Communicating effectively within a group depends upon each individual knowing how to best use the attention of others.

+Make it Count
+Send out as few messages as possible, and use each one to the max.
+Consider how precious people’s time is.
+Our attention is a commons we share - if we start overusing it, we'll degrade it for everyone.
+Do a quick search to see if there’s already an existing thread on the topic before posting a new one.

 __Starting a discussion__ means you want to start a conversation with the group.
 By default everyone is emailed when you start a discussion, so you should assume that it will get everyone's attention.

 __Mentioning__ people is a direct way of asking for someone's attention within a discussion.
 It's a really useful way to ask someone a question or get their attention within an existing discussion.